 Memory-Optimized Droplets range from 2 vCPUs and 8 GB of RAM up to 32 vCPUs and 256 GB of memory.
 The additional memory can help you avoid excessively swapping to disk or getting out-of-memory errors, both of which significantly impact your application's performance and stability.
 They allow you to minimize cost per GB of memory, while still providing dedicated vCPUs.

 Before settling on a particular Droplet type, we recommend benchmarking and load testing your workload to see how it performs under simulated load.
-For bursty apps or batch jobs, look at resource usage when load is at its expected peak, especially when using shared CPU Standard Droplets.
+For bursty apps or batch jobs, look at resource usage when load is at its expected peak, especially when using shared CPU Basic Droplets.
 If you notice that your app's performance is too variable for your production needs, consider a Droplet type with dedicated vCPUs.